delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Initial_Setup.md

 ## Creating A Bare Plugin

-To start, we'll create a new directory in which our new plugin code will live.
+To start, we'll create a new directory where our new plugin code will live.
 ```
 (venv)$ mkdir first_plugin
 (venv)$ cd first_plugin